December 19, 2020

 Santa Barbara is an easy-breezy beach town sandwiched between Los Angeles and San Francisco.
-Slightly less popular but no less beautiful than the latter two, the charming and laid-back city is a great spot for anyone looking for a fun weekend getaway in the "American Riviera."
-You likely won’t run out of things to do on the Central Coast, but this list of hidden gems in Santa Barbara will help you discover the historic coastline’s best well-kept secrets.
+Slightly less popular, but no less beautiful than the latter two, the charming and laid-back city is a great spot for anyone looking for a fun weekend getaway in the "American Riviera."
+You likely won’t run out of things to do on the Central Coast, but this list of Santa Barbara attractions will help you discover the historic coastline’s best well-kept secrets.

-Though many people aren’t familiar with these hidden landmarks, they remain some of the city’s greatest attractions.
-Whether you’re renting an Airbnb along the coast or staying at the beautiful Belmond El Encanto in the hills, make sure to check out these Santa Barbara hidden gems for a thrilling experience.
+Though many of these attractions are considered well hidden gems in the county, they remain some of the area’s greatest attractions.
+Whether you’re renting an Airbnb along the coast or staying at the beautiful Belmond El Encanto in the hills, make sure to check out these attractions in Santa Barbara for a thrilling experience.

 Location: 999 Andante Road, Santa Barbara

-Want to live out your fairy-tale fantasy dreams?
+Want to live out your fairy-tale fantasy dreams during your visit to Santa Barbara?
 The good news is you can.
 The Whale House is available for rent on Airbnb.
 The home can accommodate nine people, so gather your closest friends or family, and head to this unique house for a magical Santa Barbara vacation.

 Location: Highway 154, Santa Barbara

 This state park may be small in size, but don’t be fooled.
-Follow the deep path to the cave’s entrance, and you’ll find traces of the past: Hidden along a narrow and steep enclave are towering sandstone boulders adorned with some of the finest remaining Chumash Native American rock art in the U.S.
+Follow the deep path to the cave’s entrance and you’ll find traces of the past; hidden along a narrow and steep enclave are towering sandstone boulders adorned with some of the finest remaining Chumash Native American landmarks in Southern California.

-True Santa Barbara hidden gems, the colorful symbols on the pale sandstone rocks were created by Native Americans long before European settlers made it to the Golden State.
+The unique rock arts scattered across this historic park are true California hidden gems.
+The colorful symbols on the pale sandstone rocks were created by Native Americans long before European settlers made it to the Golden State.
 Archeologists claim the artwork dates back to the 1600s and perhaps even earlier than that.
 Though the true meanings behind these paintings have been lost, they are no less fascinating to see.

 Location: Channel Drive, Montecito

 Butterfly Beach is one of the very few western-facing beaches in the Santa Barbara region.
-Pedal on the bike path connecting Butterfly Beach to Stearns Wharf in downtown Santa Barbara, then reward yourself with a swim in the cool waters.
+If you’re looking for fun things to do in Santa Barbara county, pedal on the bike path connecting Butterfly Beach to Stearns Wharf in downtown Santa Barbara, then reward yourself with a swim in the cool waters.
 Come evening, put on your beach day playlist, unwind with your toes in the sand, and watch the sky change into the magnificent cotton-candy hues at sunset.

 Location: 1501 Franceschi Road, Santa Barbara